Castle of Santarém: History

-Early History
+Early history

 The early human occupation of its site dates back to a possible prehistoric fortress in the eighth century BC.
-The Romans reached the town since 138 BC, designating it as " Scalabi Castro " or simply " Escálabis ".
+The Romans reached the town since 138 BCE, designating it as " Scalabi Castro " or simply " Escálabis ".

 The village was given to Sunerico in the fifth century (460).
 The Suebi took over without much difficulty the village in 529.
 They were later followed by the Visigoths in the seventh century, when it was known as "Sancta Irena".

 At the beginning of the eighth century, occupied by the Muslims, who called as "Chantirein" or "Chantarim" kept its urban structure and strengthened its agricultural, commercial and administrative vocation.

 Medieval Era

 The town passed hands in control, eventually to the Almohad Caliphate.
-In the midst of the Christian Reconquest of the Iberian Peninsula, Portuguese forces under the command of King Afonso I of Portugal, the first king of Portugal (1112-1185) seized the village and surrounding on March 15, 1147 by surprise in an assault night in the Conquest of Santarém.
+In the midst of the Christian Reconquest of the Iberian Peninsula, Portuguese forces under the command of King Afonso I of Portugal, the first king of Portugal (1112-1185) seized the village and surrounding on 15 March 1147 by surprise in an assault night in the Conquest of Santarém.